google/WebFundamentals/src/content/en/updates/2018/06/more-native-echo-cancellation.md

 will never chose one of the two experimental echo cancellers that are part of this trial.

-As `echoCancellationType` works like any other constraint, it's possible to, for example, provide a list of `ideal` values for it and have Chrome select the first value that it can actually use.
-This way, you can ask to use the `system` echo canceller if it's available, and automatically fall back to the `browser` one, if it isn't.
-To figure out which echo canceller was picked, you can call `getSettings()` on a getUserMedia audio track and check the value of the `echoCancellationType` field.
+As `echoCancellationType` works like any other constraint, it's possible to specify `system` as an ideal value and have Chrome use it if it's available, or fall back to the `browser` one otherwise.
+The `browser` echoCancellationType is always available in Chrome.
+To figure out which echo canceller was picked, you can call `getSettings()` on the getUserMedia audio track and check the value of the `echoCancellationType` field.

 Finally, you can check what echo cancellers are available for a `MediaStreamTrack` by calling `getCapabilities()` on it.
 However,